Routes · Hapjeong, Mapo-gu

 Caveats and Plan B

-- Summer midday on the open river path is hot; there is real shade only in pockets.
+- Summer midday on the open river path is hot, shade only in pockets.
 June through August, run early or late.

-- The Yanghwa-daegyo pedestrian deck is shared with cyclists and can get busy on weekend afternoons in good weather.
+- The Yanghwa-daegyo pedestrian deck is shared with cyclists and busy on good-weather weekend afternoons.
 Stay right.

-- The Sangam long variant tags on a Mapo southern loop before turning back west, so the back half feels long.
+- The Sangam long variant adds a Mapo southern loop, so the back half feels long.
 Eat before, not during.

 From me

-I trained for my last marathon on this route.
-I have run it at 5 a.m. and at 9 p.m., through monsoon rain and through the first frozen mornings of January, alone and with friends.
-The first time I made myself stop at Seonyudo Park I had lived a thirty-minute walk away for six years and never gone in.
-Now it is the first place I take anyone who tells me they have run the Han River and want something better.
-It is one of my favourites, not because it is the showiest run in Seoul, but because it has nothing to prove.
+I trained for my last marathon here, run it at 5 a.m. and 9 p.m., through monsoon rain and frozen January mornings.
+It is the first place I take anyone who has run the Han River and wants something better.
+One of my favourites, because it has nothing to prove.

 · Quintin